Our Mission Statement

 Changing Course Productions, Inc. Pricing Philosophy

-Changing Course Productions, Inc. is a not-for-profit corporation, and the work of Back to Our Nature is rooted in service.
+Changing Course Productions, Inc. is a nonprofit corporation, and the work of Back to Our Nature is rooted in service.
 Its purpose is to encourage imagination, deepen awareness, strengthen human connection, and help children and families glimpse more life-giving ways of being in the world.

 We also recognize that meaningful creative and educational work requires time, skill, care, and sustained effort.
 As the project grows, some guides, materials, and companion offerings may carry a modest price to help support the creative, production, and educational work behind them.
 Even so, our hope is to keep the project welcoming and accessible.